Multilingual portals

 From Intrexx version 12.0.0

-Language constants that are only valid within the application as well as global language constants can be defined in applications.
+In applications, both language constants that are only valid within the application and global language constants can be defined.

 The corresponding dialog can be found in the properties of application elements.
 General information on this can be found in the section "Multilingual titles".

-If you want to create global language constants, you need the "Manage global language constants" portal permission.
+If you want to create global language constants, you need the "Manage global language constants" portal right.

 Options - Language constants

-The optional settings for language constants and titles are accessed from the main menu "Tools / Options / Applications / Language constants and titles".
+The optional settings for language constants and titles can be accessed via the main menu "Extras / Options / Applications / Language constants and titles".

 Constant type upon creation